 Increased and more equitable access to polytechnic institutions

 Increased private sector involvement and promotion of an entrepreneurial culture to strengthen polytechnic graduate competitiveness

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-Indicator 1 - 13 pre-selected polytechnics and seven institutions under NSF-1 and NSF-2 are planning to establish a center of technology (COT) under the project.
-The procurement of teaching-learning equipment is ongoing smoothly, after experiencing delay at the initial years due to learning curves (out of 419 bid packages, 366 packages (or 87%) have been completed)
+- 13 pre-selected polytechnics and some institutions under NSF-1 and NSF-2 are planning to establish a center of technology (COT) under the project.
+The procurement of teaching-learning equipment is on schedule with 87% of planned procured goods being met (366 out of 419 packages).

-Indicator 2: Monitoring and Reporting System has been implemented and constantly undergoing improvement measures.
-On going developing and upgrading of web based report system on SIPED (Sistem Monitoring and Evaluasi) by PMU.
+- Monitoring and Reporting System has been implemented and constantly undergoing improvement measures.
+On going developing and upgrading of web based report system on SIMONE (Sistem Monitoring and Evaluasi) by PMU.

 |Environmental Aspects||Project will not have any adverse environmental impacts.|

 |Involuntary Resettlement||No major civil works are expected.
 Through application to the competitive fund, which will be established by the project, polytechnics will be provided with equipment.
 Only where the equipment cannot fit into existing workshops, minor civil works will be needed in order to provide for the necessary workshop extension.
 There will be no temporary or permanent loss of land or other assets in the civil works.|